 A program designed to provide board members and property managers with knowledge that is essential to the successful management of community associations.

-Mackoul School is free for property managers and board members who are our current clients.
-Classes can be held in person, virtually, or on-demand to view at your convenience.
+Classes can be held in person, virtually, or on demand to view at your convenience.
 Please fill out the form below, and we will be in touch.

-Each class provides invaluable information on many critical elements of Community Association insurance.
+Each class provides invaluable information on many critical elements of community association insurance.

 10 Point Primer for Board Members & Property Managers